Millersville University of Pennsylvania logo

 Key Highlights

-• Boasts an endowment of $0.1 billion, supporting its educational mission.
+• Manages an endowment of $0.1 billion.

-• Home to the modern McNairy Library and Learning Forum at Ganser Hall, reopened in 2013 after extensive renovations.
+• Home to the modern McNairy Library and Learning Forum at Ganser Hall, which reopened in 2013 after extensive renovations.

 Timeline